 After the breakfast we will hit the road back to our office in Ljubljana.
 The way back takes us up the Soča valley and over the highest mountain pass in the country where the Julian Alps are sure to take your breath away again.

-Of course, if you wish to extend your stay in Slovenia, we will be happy to arrange everything you need (lodging, activities ..) to make sure your good times continue.
-Don’t hesitete to contact us on email@example.com
+If you wish to extend your stay in Slovenia, we will be happy to arrange everything you need (lodging, activities ..) to make sure your good times continue.
+Don’t hesitete to contact us on firstname.lastname@example.org

 Price for TRIGLAV NATIONAL PARK – BIKE ADVENTURE tour includes: